 Asia Pacific, Middle East & Africa

-Every day nearly a billion people around the world lack access to clean drinking water.
-This year, we celebrated our 20 billionth liter milestone for our Children’s Safe Drinking Water (CSDW) Program.
-The program began in 2004, and by working collaboratively with more than 150 partners around the world, we have been able to provide clean water in more than 90 countries.
+This year, we celebrated our 17 and 18 billionth liter milestones for our Children’s Safe Drinking Water Program.
+The program began in 2004 and by working with more than 150 partners around the world, we have been able to provide clean water in more than 90 countries.
 With just a bucket, spoon, cloth and P&G Purifier of water packet, 10 liters of dirty, potentially deadly water is transformed into clean, drinkable water.

-For generations, P&G and our brands have united to support consumers and communities through unexpected challenges, emergencies and in times of need.
+For generations, P&G and our brands have united to support consumers and communities through unexpected challenges and in times of need.
+Amidst a global pandemic, more frequent emergencies and natural disasters, and the lack of clean drinking water for so many, we expanded our disaster relief efforts to focus on the unprecedented global needs created by COVID-19, humanitarian disasters and other crises.
 We stepped up our efforts providing cash, product and in-kind donations through our global network of experienced disaster relief partner organizations.
 This worldwide support is helping individuals, families and communities get access to critical supplies, as well as everyday essential products to promote good personal health and hygiene and create clean and healthy homes.
-Over the last fiscal year, P&G responded to more than 30 disasters across the globe with our trusted products and services to meet these unexpected needs.
+From wildfires in the U.S. and hurricanes in Central America to the tragic explosion in Lebanon, we act as a force for good through our disaster relief efforts.
+This year, we assisted at more than 30 disasters around the world.

 A New Chapter with the Power of Hope